Soulfully Made » Side Dish » Easy Air Fryer Corn Ribs

 Instructions

-• In a small bowl, mix together the oil, smoked paprika, and garlic powder.
-Then with a little salt and pepper (to taste) in order to make the rub.
-Next, lay out the quartered cobs on a tray or board and use a pastry brush to evenly coat them with the rub mix
+6. Next, lay out the quartered cobs on a tray or board and use a pastry brush to coat them evenly with the rub mix.

 Air Fryer Instructions